imdeepmind/imdeepmind.github.io/docs/programming/programming-languages/python/memory-management.md

 ### Manual Memory Management

-- Python allows you to interact with the garbage collector using the `gc` module.
+- Python allows us to interact with the garbage collector using the `gc` module.

 **Example**: